ProtocolONE/ptah-docs/content/docs/background.md

 - [Color overlay](#add-a-color-overlay-to-a-background)

 ## A section background settings
+***

 {{< hint >}}
 To edit a section background, you need to open Settings Panel to adjust Properties:

-- click the **Background icon** on hover over the section in Preview Area.
+- click the Background icon on hover over the section in Preview Area.
 - or click the same icon on Settings Panel at the end of the section's title.
 {{< /hint >}}

 TODO image

 ## Background of multiple sections
+***

 Grouping sections helps you to make the same background for all child sections.

 {{< hint >}}
-To make a group, select some sections while holding the key: **Command** for macOS or **Control** for Windows, and click on the **Group selected button**.
+To make a group, select some sections while holding the key: **Command** for macOS or **Control** for Windows, and click on the Group selected button.
 {{< /hint >}}

-Now you can set a background of the group clicking on the **Image icon** at the end of the group's name.
+Now you can set a background of the group clicking on the Image icon at the end of the group's name.
 The group background replaces their child sections' backgrounds.

 TODO image

 ## A page background settings
+***

 {{< hint >}}
-To adjust a page background, click the **Settings icon** on the top menu and choose the Visual tab.
+To adjust a page background, click the Settings icon on the top menu and choose the Visual tab.
 {{< /hint >}}

 TODO image

-# Color fill and opacity
+## Color fill and opacity
+***

 {{< hint >}}
 To add a solid color, open settings of the section (or block) and click on the Color in Settings Panel.